kwdlab/2403-Kawamoto.Kazuki/README.md

 This is an implementation of a modified LLL algorithm in `SageMath` and `Python` and a random sampling algorithm in `SageMath`.

 ## Description
-- Modified_LLL is an modification of the LLL reduction program, which can take a linearly dependent vector as input.
+- ModifiedLLL is an modification of the LLL reduction program, which can take a linearly dependent vector as input.

 - RandomSampling is a program that uniformly randomly sample the lattice vectors until the norm is shorter than the standard value.

 ## Requirement
 - SageMath version 9.5